pivotal/docs-tap/partials/tanzu-build-service/_auto-deps.hbs.md

-The dependencies that Tanzu Build Service uses might be upgraded between Tanzu Application Platform releases, for example, if a CVE is discovered in the OS (stack update) or language (buildpack update).
+Tanzu Build Service dependencies might be upgraded between Tanzu Application Platform releases, for example, if a CVE is discovered in the OS (stack update) or language (buildpack update).

 Automatic dependency updates enable your cluster to consume the stack and buildpack updates immediately instead of waiting for the next Tanzu Application Platform patch release to pull in the updated dependencies.
 These updates are provided through a separate package repository with available version lines for all supported Tanzu Application Platform minor versions.
 Within a version line, only patch versions are incremented to avoid breaking changes.